danielbodnar/awesome-stars/BY-LANG.md

 ## Zig

+- [MarcusWagberg/mercury](https://github.com/MarcusWagberg/mercury) - A single executable web app for taking notes in markdown and uploading files.
 - [fubark/cyber](https://github.com/fubark/cyber) - Fast and concurrent scripting.
 - [mitchellh/libxev](https://github.com/mitchellh/libxev) - libxev is a cross-platform, high-performance event loop that provides abstractions for non-blocking IO, timers, events, and more and works on Linux (io_uring or epoll), macOS (kqueue), and Wasm + WASI
 - [mattnite/gyro](https://github.com/mattnite/gyro) - A  Zig package manager with an index, build runner, and build dependencies.